Etruscan art: Museums

 Etruscan tombs were heavily looted from early on, initially for precious metals.
 From the Renaissance onwards Etruscan objects, especially painted vases and sarcophagi, were keenly collected.
 Many were exported before this was forbidden, and most major museum collections of classical art around the world have good selections.
 But the major collections remain in Italian museums in Rome, Florence, and other cities in areas that were formerly Etruscan, which include the results of modern archaeology.

 Major collections in Italy include the National Etruscan Museum (Museo Nazionale Etrusco) in the Villa Giulia in Rome, National Archaeological Museum in Florence, Vatican Museums, Tarquinia National Museum, and the Archeological Civic Museum in Bologna, as well as more local collections near important sites such as Cerveteri, Orvieto and Perugia.
 Some painted tombs, now emptied of their contents, can be viewed at necropoli such as Cerveteri.

-From September 2021 to June 2022, a major exhibition of Etruscan art is on show at the MARQ Archaeological Museum of Alicante, Spain.
-The exhibition, Etruscans: The Dawn of Rome, features a large number of items on loan from the National Archaeological Museum, Florence and the Guarnacci Etruscan Museum in Volterra.
+in 2021/22, there was a major exhibition of Etruscan art at the MARQ Archaeological Museum of Alicante, Spain.
+The exhibition, Etruscans: The Dawn of Rome, featured a large number of items on loan from the National Archaeological Museum, Florence and the Guarnacci Etruscan Museum in Volterra.